 Note that we do not provide framing services.
 Harold states: “I am an artist and a photographer, not a framer.
 I want you to work with a professional framer to make your own choices depending on where you will hang my prints and I don’t want to build a hidden markup into what I would have to charge for framing.”

-Have any questions?
-If you have any questions about your prints—or anything photographic for that matter—please contact the studio.
+Have any further questions?
+If you have any questions about Harold Davis’s prints, or are interested in acquiring one, please contact the studio.